ptmartins/st_james_to_santiago/README.md

 - Blog and updates
 - Tips and resources for cycling the Northern Way
 - Photo gallery and social media integration

 ---

+## Performance Optimization

+For best performance and reduced Largest Contentful Paint (LCP), serve static assets (images, CSS, JS) from a CDN.
+Update asset URLs or configure your deployment to use a CDN for all public files.
+---